 The classroom is divided into one large group and one or more smaller groups.
 The smaller groups can focus on different learning material, or be used to help struggling students by differentiating or slowing down instruction.
 This approach can also help to eliminate some of the stigma of students with learning disabilities always being singled out.

 Teachers might also divide the class in half, yet, unlike parallel teaching, each teacher teaches something different, thereby maximizing on their professional expertise as well as making the best use of time.
-Co-teachers teach half the class then after 15-30 minutes they switch with the other half of the class: Flip-flop teaching.
+Co-teachers teach half the class then after 15-30 minutes they switch with the other half of the class: teach-half-then-switch teaching.

 When team teaching, both teachers work together to teach the entire class.
 Many see this situation as the ideal; however, it requires two teachers who are compatible in personality style, commitment, and teaching philosophy, and who are also given the time and support to plan together.